sc4ttys/getai/README.md

 ## Operation modes
 1. Single Query Mode

-	This is the default mode.
+	This is the default mode. \n
 	The usage is 'getai "your query"', e.g. '"getai why is the sky blue?"'
 	Optional argument is -m or --model, to specify which model to use.

 2. Conversation mode

 	Full screen back-and-forth conversation mode.
 	Activated with 'getai -f' or --full.
 	Provides chat-like interface but queries will not be linked together.